DeadLeavez/Leaves-BarterEconomy/readme.md

 FOLDER NAME HAS CHANGED!!!
 YOU HAVE TO DELETE THE OLD FOLDER AFTER INSTALLING THIS.
 REMEMBER TO COPY YOUR CONFIGS OVER.

+## 1.1.0

+- Update to 3.9.0

+Config files ARE compatible.
+Have not balanced any new items that tarkov has added like a few new figures etc. They're still auto-valuated, but if you have good experience with live tarkov rarities and want to help, feel free to msg me.

+## 1.1.1

+- Probably fix seed.
+(AGAIN :D)